griajobag/griajobag/README.md

 <h2>Support Skills</h2>
 :information_source: Beside the mobile development skills side, I also know about <b>Laravel</b> and <b>MySQL</b>.
-Those technologies I used for develop a simple CRUD REST-API and ADMIN-PAGE
+These technologies I used for develop a simple CRUD REST-API and ADMIN-PAGE
 <br><br>
 :warning: <b>Laravel</b> and <b>MySQL</b> IS NOT my primary skills.
 I never take a Corporate Level Project using those skills.
 I just take a small project or bussiness that no advance feature contains on the application :warning: <br>